 The student team must control a minimum of 51% of the venture’s voting rights.
-The CBMC organizers recommend maintaining this control for at least 2 years beyond the date of the competition.

 Because revenue is often the best form of validation, minimal revenues gained in the process of validation are allowable for the competition.
 Excessive revenues will be evaluated on a case-by-case basis by the CBMC organizers.